lago-morph/aws-salt/README.md

+# Overview
 What I want to do here is come up with a way to leverage packer, terraform, and salt to built infrastructure on AWS in a professional and robust way.

-This is a "GitOps" driven cluster system.
+# Repositories
 There is one repo, aws-salt, that contains the terraform module and helper scripts (e.g., packer build).

-There is an ultimate upstream repository cluster-type-template from which cluster-type repositories should fork.
+There is an ultimate upstream repository [cluster-type-template](https://github.com/lago-morph/cluster-type-template) from which cluster-type repositories should fork.

-For each cluster-type, there is one upstream repository forked from repo cluster-template, which targets the region you are doing development in for that type of cluster.
+For each cluster-type, there is one upstream repository forked from repo cluster-type-template, which targets the region you are doing development in for that type of cluster.
 For additional regions, you will fork the cluster-type repo.

+## Repository diagram

 aws-salt